avdstaaij/gdpc/README.md

 GDPC (Generative Design Python Client) is a framework for use in conjunction with the [Minecraft HTTP Interface Mod](https://github.com/nilsgawlik/gdmc_http_interface) built for the [GDMC competition](https://gendesignmc.engineering.nyu.edu).

-Requirements are in `requirements.txt`.
-Functionality is not guaranteed with older versions.

 You need to be playing in a Minecraft world with the mod installed to use the framework.

 ### Installation